The Jean-Pictet Competition: Learning Beyond the Classroom

 The Jean-Pictet Competition is an annual, immersive event focused on international humanitarian law, bringing together students and young professionals from around the world.
 Participants engage in realistic simulations and role-playing exercises, applying legal principles to complex scenarios that mirror challenges in armed conflict.
 This unique approach not only enhances legal understanding but also builds practical skills and fosters international collaboration, making it a dynamic learning experience in the field of international humanitarian law.

 Last year was exceptional, as it was the first time two teams from the Geneva Academy qualified for the event.
 Eva Patricia Contreras, Yasmeen M'sadek and Hélène Perot formed our first-ever Francophone team and participated in the competition in Bredene, Belgium.
 The Anglophone edition took place in Pokhara, Nepal where Maria Clara Carmona Monsalve, Ayomide Johnson and Jonas Skorzak represented the Geneva Academy.
-The teams were coached by our by our Research Fellow Dr Eugénie Duss and Teaching Assistant Mina Radončić respectively.
+The teams were coached by our Research Fellow Dr Eugénie Duss and Teaching Assistant Mina Radončić respectively.

 Thorough Preparation